You wouldn’t expect a mechanic to repair an engine with his bare hands, and salespeople are no less dependent on tools to be effective.

 Connally of CMIT Solutions prefers Prezi, calling it a “fun and engaging presentation tool that incorporates motion graphics, audio, video and animation.”
 Prezi, which has a free version and two paid versions offering more features ($59 to $159 per year), is touted as a nonlinear method of creating presentations, which means you can jump around in a presentation as needed—perhaps in response to questions.
 Prezi is web-based, so you create your presentations in the cloud, not on your computer.

 At Gambrill Communications, a leadership coaching, training and personal development firm in the New York City area, owner Dave Gambrill uses Keynote ($19.99), Apple’s version of PowerPoint.
 “I use it almost exclusively when I’m conducting presentations and training.
-I find the iPad version much simpler to use [than the regular desktop version of Keynote]; I also have Keynote on my MacBook Air.”
+I find the iPad version much simpler to use ; I also have Keynote on my MacBook Air.”

 Connally believes LinkedIn and Facebook are essential to a solid sales strategy.
 “LinkedIn’s social media platform can help you gain valuable insight into your prospects, and using Facebook’s algorithm helps you target ad campaigns to a precise audience based on age, interests and demographics.”